mark-watson/Java-AI-Book/manuscript/nlp.md

 {line-numbers=off}
 ~~~~~~~~
-    src-statistical-nlp/
-          com/knowledgebooks/nlp/AutoTagger.java
+    src-statistical-nlp/com/knowledgebooks/nlp/AutoTagger.java
 ~~~~~~~~

 The **AutoTagger** class uses a few data structures to keep track of both the names of tags and the word count statistics for words associated with each tag name.
 I use a temporary hash table for processing the XML input data:

 {lang="java",linenos=off}
 ~~~~~~~~
-      private static
-        Hashtable<String, Hashtable<String, Float>>
+  private static Hashtable<String, Hashtable<String, Float>> tagClasses;
-          tagClasses;
 ~~~~~~~~

 The names of tags used are defined in the XML tag data file: change this file, and you alter both the tags and behavior of this utility class.
-Please note that the data in this XML file is from a small set of hand-labeled (i.e., I labelled articles as being about "religion", "politics", etc.) that I use for development.
-I use a much larger tagged data set in my commercial product that you can experiment with at [kbsportal.com]{#http://kbsportal.com}.
+Please note that the data in this XML file is from a small set of hand-labeled (i.e., my wife and I labelled articles as being about "religion", "politics", etc.).

 Here is a snippet of data defined in the XML tag data file describing some words (and their scores) associated with the tag “religion\_buddhism”:

 {lang="xml",linenos=off}
 ~~~~~~~~